 With a thriving cultural scene to rival many of the UK’s major cities, York appeases all interests with a multitude of events and activities.
 It attracts some of the best artists and shows, while still paying homage to local talents.
 From intimate gig spaces to exquisite theatres, York also boasts some fantastic venues to enjoy a variety of shows, with something to see on almost any night of the week.

 Enjoy a comedy show

 Everyone loves to laugh.
 It’s a fact.
-Thankfully, York’s colourful cultural scene includes frequent comedy shows that guarantee to have your sides aching by the end of the night.
+Thankfully, York’s colourful theatre scene includes frequent comedy shows that guarantee to have your sides aching by the end of the night.
 The Barbican hosts the Laugh Out Loud Comedy Club each month which sees four stand up comedians perform!
 It also welcomes big names on tour, with 2019 seeing Jason Manford, Dara O’Briain and Rob Beckett taking the stage.

 Alternatively, below the quirky City Screen Picturehouse, you can find The Basement that also presents the Laugh Out Loud Comedy Club, along with a varied programme, making the venue an all-round entertainment hub.
 Marketing Manager of City Screen Picturehouse, Dave Taylor, describes what makes the venue such a great spot:

 “City Screen Picturehouse shows art-house and mainstream films in three auditoria right in the centre of York.
 Its café-bar “The Riverside” has a terrace overlooking the River Ouse and is an attractive place to hang out whether seeing a film or not, with fine wines, coffee, or a variety of delicious meals on offer.”